-Even though Germany is the largest economy within the European Union, it still has some of the most affordable housing anywhere in Europe.
+Even though Germany is the largest economy within the European Union, it still has some of the most affordable housing anywhere in Europe, even with a mortgage.
 This means that there’s more interest in living and working in Germany than ever before.
 This includes moving to Dusseldorf.

 Indeed our city is an international business center renowned for its fashion and trade fairs.
 Mercer’s Quality of Living Survey has even previously ranked Dusseldorf as the sixth most liveable city in the world.
 And with Germany’s property marketing offering a strong return on investment, more expats are buying their home in Deutschland.